intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/chatglm/README.md

 In this directory, you will find examples on how you could apply BigDL-LLM INT4 optimizations on ChatGLM models.
 For illustration purposes, we utilize the [THUDM/chatglm-6b](https://huggingface.co/THUDM/chatglm-6b) as a reference ChatGLM model.

-> **Note**: If you want to download the model, please refer to [here](https://huggingface.co/docs/hub/models-downloading#using-git).
-And you don't need to convert the original [THUDM/chatglm-6b](https://huggingface.co/THUDM/chatglm-6b) model.
+> **Note**: If you want to download any Hugging Face *Transformers* model, please refer to [here](https://huggingface.co/docs/hub/models-downloading#using-git).
+>
+> Please note that BigDL-LLM optimizes any *Transformers* model in INT4 precision during loading, so that no explicit conversion is needed.

 ## Requirements
 To run these examples with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.